HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 J. Seven Mile Road.
 Generally low traffic through rolling farming country.
 Part of Racine County bike route and the Racine branch of the former Wisconsin Bikeway.

 III.
 Commuter routes in Racine and Kenosha.
 A number of possible routes are shown, but neither city is particularly bicycle commuter friendly.
 I found no marked bike lanes.
 The Racine Trails are much more oriented to recreational bicyclists than commuters, wandering about.
-Both cities restrict parking on most through streets either entirely or during rush hours, making them less commuter-friendly.
+Both cities restrict parking on most through streets either entirely or during rush hours, making them less bicycle commuter-friendly.

 B. Kenosha is laid out on a grid, which in theory should be good for bicyclists.
 However, a relatively few streets are through and these tend to be quite busy.
 Most back routes are blocked by (largely defunct) industrial sites.
 I have tried to mark the most bicycle-friendly streets, but some commuters will probably choose others, since the differences are not great.
 On the west side, Pershing and Cooper are quite nice for riding.